slothoth/Fall-From-Heaven/README.md

 ## Religion:
 - [ ] Investigate Religion as Removing/Allowing Policies (WC is dll bound, can only grant policy not take away in Lua.
 PolicyXP1 allows dark age policies, no more granular than 1 or 0) MODIFIER_MAJOR_PLAYERS_ADJUST_BANNED_POLICY
+- [ ] hero abandonment if leave religion     Event: PolicyChanged (since we are planning religion as a slotable policyType.).
+Then just iterate over relevant player units and kill them.

 ## Great People:
 - [ ] Golden Age modifiers, the whole extra Hammer/ extra gold per tile thing.